akshell/docs/ref/core/fs.rst

 .. module:: fs

-.. todo:: Add an appropriate link to "Expires header"

 Akshell provides applications with a simple file storage.
 Files are served by a web server from http://static.akshell.com/media/ with a far future ``Expires`` header; anyone can access them for browsing and